MacDue/Mank-Spec/spec/expressions.md

 The above shows a simple example of a (tagged union) enum being used to represent some [S-expressions](https://en.wikipedia.org/wiki/S-expression), which can then be evaluated recursively with a `switch`.

+In a similar fashion to `if` expressions, if a switch is exhaustive (covers all possible cases), then it can evaluate to a value.
+The type of the switch comes from the type of all the cases (blocks) in the switch, all of which must have matching types.